Eddy Lecygne

 Eddy Lecygne (born 6 August 1996) is a French professional footballer who plays as a midfielder for Lamballe.

-Playing career
+Career

-Lecygne joined Premier League club Stoke City in early 2012 after previously playing in the youth teams at EA Guingamp, Stade Rennais and Lamballe.
+Lecygne joined Premier League club Stoke City in early 2012 after previously playing in the youth teams at Guingamp, Rennes and Lamballe.
 He joined League One side Doncaster Rovers on a one-month loan deal on 25 January 2016.
 He made his debut in the Football League the following day, in a 2–1 defeat to Port Vale at the Keepmoat Stadium.
 Lecygne was released by Stoke in June 2018.

 After release from Stoke, Lecygne returned to France and joined Régional 1 side Lamballe.